saiminh/CWN-netlifycms-eleventy/src/_content/recipes/quick-chickpea-and-pumpkin-pancake-with-coriander-chutney.md

   - pumpkin
   - quick
 ---
-I’m always looking for quick lunch ideas to whip up while working from home, and this chickpea pancake fits the bill perfectly – especially if you have the chutney already on hand.
+This recipe makes a great working-from-home lunch or quick dinner – especially if you have the chutney already on hand.
 The pumpkin can be replaced with any root veggie of choice, and the dish can easily be made vegan too.